ripiuk/fant_sizer/README.md

     -p PATH     the path to parent dir
     -n NUMBER   how much files will be shown
     -m, --min   sort by min size
+    --biggest   get information about the biggest file --smallest  get information about the smallest file --average   get the sum of the sizes divided by how many files are in the directory --median    get the middle value of an ordered list of sizes --range     get the difference between the min and max file sizes --mode      get file sizes repeated most often
 ~~~

 ### Sample output